sdrasco/QuaternionFun/README.md

 These programs were developed and tested on a machine with the following specifications:

-- macOS version: Darwin Kernel Version 22.3.0
+- macOS version: Ventura 13.2.1
-- Processor: ARM64_T8103
+- Processor: Apple M1

 Please note that your mileage may vary, and these programs may not work on all systems.
 If you encounter any issues, you're on your own.